theearthman81/brewerydb-graphql/README.md

 ## How to use it

-Set an environmental variable of `API_KEY` to you Brewerydb API key, acquired [here](http://www.brewerydb.com/developers/apps), and run `yarn start:dev` for the development version with the graphiql interface.
+Set an environmental variable of `API_KEY` to your Brewerydb API key, acquired [here](http://www.brewerydb.com/developers/apps), and run `yarn start:dev` for the development version with the graphiql interface.

 ## Example query